nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design rationale
 {:.no_toc}

-The `delete-t` command was designed this way to ensure consistency with the previous `delete` person command.
+The `delete-t` command was designed this way to ensure consistency with the previous `delete` command in AB3.

 **Aspect: Specifying which tutor to delete**
 - **Alternative 1 (current choice):** Using tutor index.
   - Pros: Using the tutor index provides a clear and unambiguous way for users to specify which tutor they want to delete.
 The index corresponds directly to the position of the tutor in the displayed list, making it easy for users to identify the target tutor.
-  - Pros: The use of tutor indices eliminates the potential challenge of dealing with long or complex names.
+  - Pros: Using the tutor index eliminates the potential challenge of dealing with long or complex names.
 Users do not need to type out the entire name, which can be especially beneficial if a tutor has a lengthy or complicated name.
-  - Pros: The use of index aligns with the existing command structure, which is based on numeric indices for identifying and interacting with specific entries in the address book.
+  - Pros: Using the tutor index aligns with the existing command structure, which is based on numeric indices for identifying and interacting with specific entries in the address book.
-  - Cons: Users need to have knowledge of the specific index of the tutor they want to edit.
+  - Cons: Users need to have knowledge of the specific index of the tutor they want to delete.
 This may require them to first execute a `list-t` command to view the current list of tutors and their corresponding indices.
 - **Alternative 2:** Using tutor name.
   - Pros: Allowing users to delete a tutor by specifying their name provides a more natural and intuitive method, as